 When Crater Fill is turned On the operator is able to use Crater Fill to complete the weld.
 In Trigger 4T mode the operator can engage Crater Fill by following this procedure.
-Press and release trigger to weld, then when completing the weld press and release.
-Within 0.4 Seconds, press and hold the trigger (press-release, press-release, press - hold trigger) to enable Crater Fill.
+Press and release trigger to weld then (press-release, press-hold trigger) to enable Crater Fill.
 Whilst the trigger is held depressed the weld will continue with the set Crater Fill parameters and will stop once the trigger is released.
 If Crater Fill is not required simply finish your weld by pressing and releasing the Trigger.